Women’s Health Dietitian for Gut, Hormone & Metabolic Health in Midlife

 Meet Julie Pace, RDN

-Julie Pace, RDN, is a women’s health dietitian with 25+ years of clinical experience specializing in gut, hormone, and metabolic health.
+Julie Pace is a women’s health dietitian with 25+ years of clinical experience specializing in gut health, hormone balance, and metabolic health in midlife women.

-Her expertise has been featured in top media outlets such as Healthline, Everyday Health, Real Simple, EatingWell, Shape, Yahoo, Parade, and Health.com, sharing insights on evidence-based nutrition for gut, hormone, and metabolic health.
+Her expertise has been featured in top media outlets such as Healthline, Everyday Health, Real Simple, EatingWell, Shape, Yahoo, Parade, and Health.com, sharing insights on evidence-based nutrition for gut health, hormone balance, and metabolic resilience.

 Specialty Areas of Focus